JessiDG/Truss-Technical-Screen/README.md

 To run this code, download the package and open it in the IDE of your choice that is configured to run Python 3+.
+Run the main file, CSVNormalization.py.
 I used PyCharm, but the code is IDE-agnostic, of course.

 ------------------------------------------------------------------------------------------
 _This is one of the steps in the Truss interview process.
 If you've